Skip to Main Content

 When the perineal body is injured, it can lead to things like stress urinary incontinence, stool leakage, painful intercourse, and pelvic organ prolapse.
 The bright side: As part of a well-rounded birth prep training routine, perineal massage can help reduce delivery-day pain and injury and lower your risk of postpartum symptoms.
 And there’s more — perineal massage can prep you for the sensations of childbirth, preventing you from tensing up at the very moments when you need to relax and let that baby out!

-The Benefits of Perineal Massage
+The Benefits of Prenatal Pelvic Massage

 During a vaginal delivery, the perineal tissues and muscles naturally lengthen and stretch, making room for the birth of your baby.
 According to research, perineal massage can assist with this natural opening of your tissues, improve their healing, and leave you less likely to experience injury (including tearing), or postpartum pelvic floor symptoms.